ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/beautify-acrylic-jewellery-storage-box.markdown

   \ your favourite pieces.
 Each drawer is lined with removable non-slip padding to\
   \ protect your jewellery from scratches, damage and dust.
 In addition, the organiser’\
   s clear construction offers an elegant way to display your jewellery, hair clips\
-  \ and bobbles, mini perfumes, mini brushes and other small items.</p> \r\n<p>The\
+  \ and bobbles, mini perfumes, mini brushes and other small items.</p> \n<p>The Beautify\
-  \ Beautify Organiser would make a fantastic gift idea for a loved one and is the\
+  \ Organiser would make a fantastic gift idea for a loved one and is the ideal birthday\
-  \ ideal birthday or Christmas present.
-Enter the form below for a chance to win\
+  \ or Christmas present.
+Enter the form below for a chance to win and it could be\
-  \ and it could be yours!</p>"
+  \ yours!</p>\n"
 entry-title: "Win the Beautify Acrylic Jewellery Storage Box!"
-entry-content: "Enter the draw to win the Beautify Acrylic Jewellery Storage Box by\
+entry-content: "<p>Enter the draw to win the Beautify Acrylic Jewellery Storage Box\
-  \ completing the form below before 23:59 on 14th of December 2018."
+  \ by completing the form below before 23:59 on 14th of December 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Lisa E. who won the Beautify Acrylic Jewellery Storage\
   \ Box!"